Why is this medication prescribed?

 Epinephrine injection helps to treat serious allergic reaction but does not take the place of medical treatment.
 Get emergency medical treatment immediately after you inject epinephrine.
 Rest quietly while you wait for emergency medical treatment.

 Epinephrine should be injected only in the middle of the outer side of the thigh, and can be injected through clothing if necessary in an emergency.
-Do not inject epinephrine into the buttocks or any other part of your body.
+If you are injecting epinephrine to a young child who may move during the injection, hold their leg firmly in place and limit the child's movement before and during the injection.
+Do not inject epinephrine into the buttocks or any other part of your body such as fingers, hands, or feet or into a vein.
+Do not put your thumb, fingers, or hand over the needle area of the automatic injection device.
+If epinephrine is accidently injected into these areas, get emergency medical treatment immediately.

 After you inject a dose of epinephrine injection, some solution will remain in the injection device.
 This is normal and does not mean that you did not receive the full dose.
 Do not use the extra liquid; dispose of the remaining liquid and device properly.
 Take the used device with you to the emergency room or ask your doctor, pharmacist, or health care provider how to dispose of used injection devices safely.